Meth In The Morning, Heroin At Night: Inside The Seesaw Struggle of Dual Addiction

 "I felt normal when I first did it, like, 'Oh!
 There I am,' " she says.

-Kim is 47 now and has been chasing normal her entire adult life.
+Kim is 47 now and has been chasing "normal" her entire adult life.
 That chase has brought her to some dark places, so we agreed not to use her last name, at her request.
 For a long time, meth, known commonly as speed, was Kim's drug of choice.

 Then she added heroin to the mix.
 She tried it for the first time while she was in treatment for meth.

-"That put me on a nine-year run of using heroin,' " Kim says.
+"That put me on a nine-year run of using heroin," Kim says.
 "And I thought, 'Oh, heroin's great.
 I don't do speed anymore.'
 To me, it saved me from the tweaker-ness," she says, referring to the agitation and paranoia many meth users experience, and how heroin, an opiate, calmed that.

 Now, Kim has just finished addiction treatment for both drugs.